Immersed is a series of profiles on millennials and their vocations. No profile is quite the same.

 Ep.
 5: Eigenwijs, with Leonie Vlaar.

 Leonie Vlaar is a slow-fashion designer based in Utrecht.
-Using recycled denim, she designs custom, made-to-order clothing, bags, aprons and other wearables.
+Using recycled fabrics, she designs custom, made-to-order clothing, bags, aprons and other wearables.

-She’s currently working towards launching her own label, as well as designing her own denim fabrics.
+She’s currently working towards launching her own label, as well as designing her own item-specific fabrics.

 “When I was little my mom used to make clothes for me and my dolls.
 I found that to be so fascinating.
 I started to learn it myself a bit with my grandmother’s hand sewing machine.
-I think I was around ten years old when I first started making things for myself, just by experimenting and trying to build something step by step.
-Then at a certain point I also made my own dress out of yarn.”
+I think I was around ten years old when I first started making things for myself, just by experimenting and trying to build something step by step.”

 This fascination continued throughout her childhood years and she went on to apply at the Amsterdam Fashion Institute (AMFI) after her high school graduation.

 “I got rejected at the Amsterdam Fashion Institute.
 Twice, two years in a row.
 And that was such a disappointment at the time that I completely dropped it.”

 It was only years later that she tried her hands on creating something again, a pair of denim work coats for a graduation project for her studies in Product Design.

 The ensuing overwhelming positive feedback gave her the confidence to continue designing fashion.